Students may attend the College if they are:

-- High school graduate OR
+- A high school graduate OR

 Santa Ana College provides opportunities for the pursuit of excellence through educational programs and services.
 The purpose of these programs and services is to enhance the quality of human life by providing public access to college education without regard to race, ethnic or national origin, sex, age, disability, sexual orientation, or prior educational status or any other unreasonable basis for discrimination.
 Lack of English language skills will not be a barrier to admission and participation in vocation education programs.